| WE

 London by Rail Gustave Doré c 1870.
 Shows the densely populated

-Industrialisation also led to the creation of the factory.
+and polluted environments created in the new industrial cities Industrialisation also led to the creation of the factory.
 John

 Lombe's water-powered silk mill at Derby was operational by 1721.